-Prior to arriving on the scene, Officer Pope had no information that there was anything unlawful happening.
-See ECF No. 84-2, Exhibit C (D. Md.
-February 11, 2021).
+Prior to arriving on the scene, Officer Pope had no information that anything unlawful was happening.
+Id at 82-83.
+Defendant Pope explicitly stated that he did not observe any activities from the Hulberts that supported the charges he levied against either of the brothers.
+Id. at 142-143.
 When Defendant Pope first arrived at the scene, Defendant Pope did not even see anyone walking down the sidewalk in the area, much less anyone that the Hulberts were obstructing:

-- Q. When you could first see the scene of this area with your own eyes in front of Lawyers' Mall, tell me what you saw. - A. I saw the one guy there with all the signs on the ground. - Q. As you approached did that scene change, or was it still one guy and signs when you first got there? - A. It was the same when I got there. - Q. And in your description of the scene, you didn't mention any other people.
-You didn't see anybody else as you an approached? - A. No. - Q. Nobody was walking down the sidewalk? - A. I didn't pay attention to anybody walking down the sidewalk. - Q. But you didn't see anyone that you recall? - A. Not that I recall.
+- Q. When you could first see the scene of this area with your own eyes in front of Lawyers' Mall, tell me what you saw. - A. I saw the one guy there with all the signs on the ground. - Q. As you approached did that scene change, or was it still one guy and signs when you first got there? - A. It was the same when I got there.

-Q. So when you got there, the only two people you recall on the sidewalk were yourself and Mr. Hulbert?
+- Q. And in your description of the scene, you didn't mention any other people.
+You didn't see anybody else as you an approached? - A. No. - Q. Nobody was walking down the sidewalk? - A. I didn't pay attention to anybody walking down the sidewalk. - Q. But you didn't see anyone that you recall? - A. Not that I recall. - Q. So when you got there, the only two people you recall on the sidewalk were yourself and Mr. Hulbert? - A. Right.

-A. Right.